ministryofjustice/moj-frontend/docs/components/multi-select/_how-to-use.md

 ### Helping users carry out the action

 Use other build blocks with the multi select component to enable users to apply an action to multiple items.

-You can use the [button menu component](/components/button-menu/) or [GOV.UK button component](https://design-system.service.gov.uk/components/button/) for this task.
+You can use the [button menu component](/components/button-menu/) or [GOV.UK button component](https://design-system.service.gov.uk/components/button/) for the task.

 There's guidance on using the [GOV.UK table component](https://design-system.service.gov.uk/components/table/).